Venafi/terraform-provider-venafi/examples/README.md

 # Venafi Provider Examples

-In this section you'll find examples to make your implementation of your Venafi Provider for Terraform in for automating your process of SSL integration in your infrastructure.
+In this section you'll find examples to make your implementation of your Venafi Provider for [HashiCorp Terraform](https://terraform.io/) in for automating your process of SSL integration in your infrastructure.

 **Examples:**